krystal/crumbs/README.md

 ## Usage

-Crumbs returns a stringed array of the type cookies that are to be set.
+Crumbs returns a stringed array of the type cookies that are to be set which are defined by passing in objects to the `types` array.

-These types are:

-- functional
-- targeting
-- performance

 These are accessed by calling the `onSave` method after instantiation.